exclaimgames/exclaimgames.github.io/_pages/games.md

     alt: "what's in the bag"
     title: "2.
 Development"
     excerpt: "Our talented game designers work with you to weave in elements of your brand into the gameplay and artwork."
-  - image_path: /assets/images/card-layout-witb.jpg
-    alt: "what's in the bag"
-    title: "3.
-Production"
-    excerpt: "We pitch the finished product to our board game industry contacts, or go down the self-publishing route."
 ---

 ## In development